|

 Louise Harnby is a line editor, copyeditor and proofreader who specializes in working with crime, mystery, suspense and thriller writers.

 How do you get fiction editing and proofreading work?
-This post offers some pointers for newbie freelancers, and experienced editors looking to shift specialisms.
+This post offers some pointers for new freelancers, and experienced editors looking to shift specialisms.

 1. Start with baseline training